 He was the second-leading rusher for the last NC State football team to win an ACC Championship, way back in 1979.
 The Forest City, North Carolina, native learned his work ethic picking cotton and garden farming on his grandfather’s land in the Rutherford County foothills, oftentimes with a mule, a plow and a wagon.
-It was the first steps that brought him on a journey to study animal science at NC State a little over four decades ago.
+These were the first steps that brought him on a journey to study animal science at NC State a little over four decades ago.

 Now, he’s the founder, owner and CEO of seven companies, including Modular Assembly Innovations (MAI), a $1.2 billion automotive component manufacturing enterprise based in Dublin, Ohio, with more than 350 employees in four states that is ranked in the top five of the 2019 Black Enterprise List of 100 top Black-owned companies in the nation.